-The selling shareholders may be subject to the anti-manipulation rules of Regulation M under the Securities Exchange Act of 1934 which apply to sales of shares in the market and to the activities of the selling security holders and their affiliates.
-We will make copies of this prospectus, with any supplements or amendments, available to the selling shareholders for delivery to purchasers at or prior to the time of any sale of the shares offered herewith.
-The selling shareholders may indemnify any broker-dealer that participates in transactions involving the sale of the shares against liabilities resulting therefrom.
-Among these liabilities for which indemnification may be provided are those arising under the Securities Act of 1933.
+The selling shareholder may be subject to the anti-manipulation rules of Regulation M under the Securities Exchange Act of 1934 which apply to sales of shares in the market and to the activities of the selling security holder and its affiliates.
+We will make copies of this prospectus, with any supplements or amendments, available to the selling shareholder for delivery to purchasers at or prior to the time of any sale of the shares offered herewith.
+The selling shareholder may indemnify any broker-dealer that participates in transactions involving the sale of the shares against liabilities resulting therefrom.
+Among these liabilities for which indemnification may be provided are those arising under the Securities Act.

-Pursuant to Registration Rights Agreements, we have agreed to indemnify the selling shareholders against certain liabilities, including certain liabilities under the Securities Act of 1933.
-We have also agreed to pay the expenses of registering all of the shares of common stock offered hereby under the Securities Act of 1933, including all registration, filing and exchange listing fees, blue sky expenses, fees of counsel and accountants, fees of the NASD, transfer taxes, if any, transfer agent fees and underwriters' fees customarily paid by issuers (excluding underwriting discounts and commissions).
-Such expenses are estimated to be \$17,563.
-The Registration Rights Agreements require us to maintain the effectiveness of the registration statement, as amended or supplemented from time to time, relating to this prospectus until the earlier of:
+We have agreed to indemnify the selling shareholder against certain liabilities, including certain liabilities under the Securities Act of 1933.
+We have also agreed to pay the expenses of registering all of the shares of common stock offered hereby under the Securities Act of 1933, including all registration, filing and exchange listing fees, blue sky expenses, fees of counsel and accountants, fees of the

+NASD, transfer taxes, if any, transfer agent fees and underwriters' fees customarily paid by issuers (excluding underwriting discounts and commissions).
+Such expenses are estimated to be \$20,395.
+We are required to maintain the effectiveness of the registration statement, as amended or supplemented from time to time, relating to this prospectus until the date on which all of the shares offered by this prospectus are resold by the selling security holder.